flectra-hq/documentation-user/content/administration/db_management/db_premise.rst

 -----------------------------------

-If you have more users in your local database than provisionned in your Flectra Enterprise subscription, you may encounter this message:
+If you have more users in your local database than provisionned in your Flectra Professional subscription, you may encounter this message:

 .. image:: media/add_more_users.png
     :align: center